Jökulsárlón – The Glacier Lake

 Driving there

-To get to the lagoon is very easy indeed.
+To get to the lagoon is easy.
 All you have to do is to drive south on the Ring road.
 It’s about 377 km (234 miles) there and it takes 4,5 hours of straight driving to get there.
-Chances are it will take you much longer to get there for there are so many places you want to stop while driving there.
+Chances are it will take you a longer time getting there for there are many sights to see on the way.
 Places like Seljalandsfoss, Skógafoss and Vík, just to mention a few.

 Camping by Jökulsárlón